 It is a mistake, however, to attempt to impose fragments of Buddhist philosophy and ethics upon another faith.
 Buddhism is a system which unfolds according to a grand structure of laws.
 No part of the doctrine is practical in the philosophic sense of the word if it is separated from the complete design.
 The pattern of infinite growth is meaningless unless it is sustained by the pattern of infinite Law.
-The laws of rebirth and karma are the very essence of the doctrine, and only by the use of these laws is it possible to preserve the order of the worlds as they are set forth in esoteric Buddhism.
+The laws of rebirth and karma are the very essence of the doctrine, and only by the use of in esoteric Buddhism.